 The NWPGS contains a dedicated automatic telephone dialer (autodialer) for calling designated on-call personnel when system alarm conditions occur at the facility.
 Abnormal operating conditions trigger alarms in the main control system.
 The autodialer, upon receipt of an alarm signal from the PLC, dials on-call personnel and delivers an alarm message.
 NWPGS operations personnel notify the pump-and-treat Operations Manager of all call-outs.
 If the autodialer is not answered or if the alarm is not properly acknowledged, it continues to dial the programmed numbers of responsible parties in succession until the alarm is properly acknowledged.
+NWPGS operations personnel respond to alarm messages and take action as directed by the pump-and-treat Operations Manager.
 The autodialer operates over standard telephone equipment.